Chicago Sky vs. Seattle Storm: Betting Trends, Record ATS, Home/Road Splits

 Sky Season Stats

-- The Sky have struggled to score points this season, ranking second-worst in the league with 77 points per game.
-They've fared better at the other end, ranking fourth by giving up 81.7 points per contest.
+- The Sky are putting up just 78.3 points per game (third-worst in WNBA), but they've played more consistently at the other end, where they are giving up 82.5 points per game (sixth-ranked).

-- Chicago is averaging 33.6 boards per game (ninth-ranked in WNBA) this year, while allowing 35.1 rebounds per contest (eighth-ranked).
+- With 34.1 boards per game, Chicago is seventh in the WNBA.
+It cedes 34.6 rebounds per contest, which ranks sixth in the league.

-- The Sky rank fourth in the WNBA with 19.9 dimes per contest.
+- The Sky are putting up 19.9 assists per game, which ranks them fourth in the WNBA in 2023.

-- Chicago is averaging 13.9 turnovers per game (eighth-ranked in WNBA) this year, while forcing 13.1 turnovers per contest (seventh-ranked).
+- Chicago is averaging 14 turnovers per game (eighth-ranked in WNBA) this year, while forcing 13 turnovers per contest (eighth-ranked).

-- With 7.1 three-pointers per game, the Sky rank sixth in the WNBA.
-They own a 34.2% shooting percentage from three-point land, which ranks sixth in the league.
+- With 7.4 threes per game, the Sky are fourth in the WNBA.
+They sport a 35.4% shooting percentage from three-point land, which ranks fifth in the league.

-- Chicago ranks best in the WNBA by allowing 6.1 threes per game.
-In terms of three-point percentage allowed, it ranks fourth in the league at 33%.
+- Chicago has been getting things done in terms of defending against three-point shooting this season, ranking best in the WNBA in threes allowed per game (6) and third-best in three-point percentage allowed (32.7%).

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.